 - Because anyone can read it and write to it, Bitcoin needs a method to establish consensus among untrusted nodes — unlike Alice’s and Bob’s distributed ledger shared among trusted friends.
 It solves this problem via economics:

 - Incentive: The first miner to verify transactions and devote immense computing power to secure the blockchain can append a block of transactions to the chain of previous blocks.
 This miner is rewarded with bitcoin, and the race starts over every ten minutes.

-- Disincentive: Bad actors are dissuaded from attacking the blockchain, because it’s effectively a money-losing proposition.
+- Disincentive: Bad actors are dissuaded from attacking the blockchain because it’s designed to be a money-losing proposition.